What we’re about

 Explore food and trails in the diverse neighbourhoods of the Greater Toronto Area.

 Foodie hikes are at a moderate pace of 4 to 6 km/h.
 They are neither walking tours nor strenuous workouts.
-It's more rewarding if you research the route beforehand because we won't give much commentary.
+We encourage you to research the route beforehand because we won't give much commentary.
 You should be prepared for unpaved trails, hills, and any weather.
 Dangerous weather like lightning and low visibility will cancel hikes.

 Typically, hikes end at a restaurant.
 But we'll also pick up takeout and groceries along the way.